ShadwLink/shadwlink.github.io/games/oase.md

 permalink: /games/oase/
 ---

-I've been working on a C# reimplementation of the GTA: 3D era engine as a hobby project for the past few years as a side project.
+I've been working on a C# reimplementation of the GTA: 3D era engine as a side project for the past few years.

-Goal
+**Goal**

-I am not trying to create perfect copy (we got reverse enginered versions for that), just my own simplistic version that can parse most of the files and play most of the missions.
+I am not trying to create perfect copy (we got reverse enginered versions for that), just my own simplistic version that can parse most of the files and play missions.

+**Status**

+Currently the project can render the III and VC map, play animations and run a big part of the main script (with a lot of missing opcodes) and run cutscenes.
+With some of those things working better then others.

+**Media**

+A few years ago I've created and uploaded a couple of short clips that showed the first progress.
+They can be found on my YouTube channel.